Media Guide

 Hurricanes

-The Broward County Emergency Operations Center and/or BCAD will issue a news release announcing the closing time of the airport.
+The Broward County Emergency Operations Center and/or BCAD will issue a public statement (on the airport's website and via social media, X and Facebook) announcing its closing time.

 Some airlines may stop operations several hours before the terminals close because they need to fly their aircraft away from the storm.
-As the storm approaches, please help us by advising passengers to check on the status of their flight by either calling their airline or checking the airline’s website.
+As the storm approaches, please help us by advising passengers to check on their flight status by either calling their airline or checking the airline’s website or app.

-After the storm, we will issue a news release on the plan to resume passenger flights.
-Once again, just because the terminals have reopened does not mean resuming a full flight schedule.
+After the storm, we will issue an updated statement on our website and via social media (X and Facebook) on the plan to resume passenger flights.
+Once again, just because the terminals have reopened does not mean airlines are resuming a full flight schedule.
 Please advise passengers to call their airline or check the airline’s website before they come to the Airport.

 Two other items that the public should know: